Vasi012/ELITE-Luxury-Cars/README.md

 # ELITE | Luxury Cars
-*ELITE* the website created to help people finding the right car for them.
+*ELITE* the website created to help people find the right car for them.

-On the website you have the possibility to find your dream car where you can personalise the way you want it.

-Moreover, we have a variety of possible choices just for you.
+ELITE | Luxury Cars is the website where the customers find their dream car which can be personalised in any desired way.
+At the same time, on the website can be found a variety of choices which are very easy to access.

-*ELITE | Luxury Cars* was created to have a strong relationship between the customer and salesperson.
+*ELITE | Luxury Cars* was created to have a strong relationship between the customer and sales team.

-If you would like to choose your next car and meet our team you can click [here](https://vasi012.github.io/ELITE-Luxury-Cars/).
+If you would like to choose your next car and meet our profesional team click [here](https://vasi012.github.io/ELITE-Luxury-Cars/).

 ![Screenshot 2022-02-24 203636](https://user-images.githubusercontent.com/96884287/155603562-8b21659d-c7e2-4897-905f-b14fd51887c4.png)